ionuttbara/Windows-11-Guide/README.md

 [ConfigureDefender](https://github.com/AndyFul/ConfigureDefender) is a small utility for configuring Windows 10/11 (and Windows Server) built-in Defender Anti-Virus settings.
 It is a part of Hard_Configurator project (including source files), but it can be used as a standalone application (portable).

+[DefenderRemover](https://github.com/jbara2002/windows-defender-remover) is a tool that removes , enables , disables Windows Defender and Security Components.
+Also it can create an ISO image with Windows Defender disabled or removed.
+It's developed by [geoni AKA jbara2002](https://github.com/jbara2002).

 [TweakUIX](https://github.com/builtbybel/TweakUIX) is a PowerToys/Tweak UI Replica created by [Builtbybel](https://twitter.com/builtbybel).

 [Winaero Tweaker](https://winaero.com/winaero-tweaker/) is an all-in-one application that comes with dozens of options for fine-grained tuning of various Windows settings and features.